vishaaxl/invoice/README.md

 After setting up everything you can run `npm run dev` to run in project in dev environment! 👍

-## Things I Wish I Would Have Done

-- Probably thought a little bit more about how to structure my styles before I started!
-- Perhaps broken down a couple of large components a little more.
-- And maybe used CSS variables to create the light/dark modes of the site (rather than styled-components' theme provider).
-I think it might have been a little... easier.

 ## Invoice details screen

 ![Design preview for the Invoice](./public/images/pika-2022-07-06T09_43_12.072Z.png)